 Part of the problem lies in the fact that many of our current representatives focus on the past - rather than the future of our state.

-As a technologist, early adopter, and - hopefully - your next representative, I promise to work on innovative solutions to help Kansans prepare for the challenges our families and industries will face due to the rapidly evolving atmosphere.
+As a technologist, early adopter, and - hopefully - your next representative, I promise to work on innovative solutions that will help Kansans prepare for the challenges our families and industries face in today's rapidly evolving atmosphere.

 The future is coming.
 Together, we can build the Kansas of tomorrow.
 Today.

 As a self-employed individual, my family’s health care is reliant on the health insurance marketplace provided by the Affordable Care Act.
 While the act provides families like ours much needed access to affordable insurance plans, I find it inadequate.